AUTHOR'S MAIN SITE

 Adjust the length properties of the others as follows.
 We are setting a limit on the length of what can be put in each of the fields.
 (You'll have to select each row, one after the other, to access the field's length property.)

-Click File | Close.
-Say "Yes" to the warning that your table has changed, do you want to save the changes?
-The table design window should close, and you should see a project manager window with three main panes: Database, Tasks, and a third, probably labelled "Forms" at the moment.
-In the pane labelled "Database" (left column) click on "Tables", and the "Forms" pane should be re-labelled "Tables", and a table called "NameAddrPhone" should appear.
-(If you have an extra table, called "addresses", right click on that, delete it.)
-Double click on the "NameAddrPhone" entry, and a window should come up with columns headed with our field names.... possibly in a bad order.
+The lower right hand pane should be labeled "Tables", and a table called "NameAddrPhone" should be listed.
+(If you have an extra table, called "addresses", right click on it, delete it.)
+Double click on the "NameAddrPhone" entry, and a window should come up with columns headed with our field names.... possibly not in your original order....

 If you delete rows, the previously assigned ID numbers do not get re-used.
 These numbers are for the program's internal purposes, and you are advised to pay little attention to them.
 They aren't even very important in our first table, but you should know how to create an ID field, and you should include one in most tables.